 Don’t use marijuana to treat morning sickness.
 It hasn’t been proven to be safe during pregnancy.

 Eating a diet high in protein, whole grains, vegetables and fruit is beneficial for you and for the fetus.
 Eating foods that are highly processed and full of sugar may make you feel worse.
-Healthcare providers often recommend the following foods to people suffering from morning sickness:
+Healthcare providers often recommend the following foods to women suffering from morning sickness:

 Advertisement